openshift/enhancements/enhancements/storage/csi-migration.md

 Once CSI migration reaches GA in upstream, the associated feature gates will be enabled by default and the features will not be optional anymore.
 As a result, CSI migration will be enabled by default in OCP as wel, and there will not be an option to disable it.

-In addition that, the *FeatureSets* created to handle the Tech Preview feature will no longer be operatinal.
+In addition that, the *FeatureSets* created to handle the Tech Preview feature will no longer be operational because the feature flags will be enabled by default.
 In that case, those *FeatureSets* should be ignored by operators.

 As for the required ordering described above, the [upgrade order](https://github.com/openshift/cluster-version-operator/blob/master/docs/dev/upgrades.md#generalized-ordering) performed by CVO during a cluster upgrade will take care of applying the feature gates in the correct order.